Facts about Yasiin Bey

-Mos Def is a critically-acclaimed hip-hop star who is also known to movie audiences for his roles in The Italian Job (2003, with Mark Wahlberg) and The Hitchhiker’s Guide to the Galaxy (2005, starring Zooey Deschanel).
+Yasiin Bey is the critically-acclaimed hip-hop star formerly known as Mos Def.
+He is also known to movie audiences for his roles in The Italian Job (2003, with Mark Wahlberg) and The Hitchhiker’s Guide to the Galaxy (2005, starring Zooey Deschanel).

 After his first solo album, 1999’s Black on Both Sides, Mos Def the actor began to get as much attention as Mos Def the hip-hop artist, in films such as Spike Lee‘s Bamboozled (2000) and in Monster’s Ball (2001, with Halle Berry and Billy Bob Thornton).